JamesA-usa/threat-hunting-multi-stage-intrusion/README.md

 ## Response Taken

 A full forensic triage (memory capture, persistence review, scheduled tasks, AnyDesk removal, log forwarding validation) was conducted.
 Identified C2 domains and hashes were blocked and recorded to prevent re-compromise.
-AS-PC1, AS-PC2, and AS-SRV were isolated from the network to contain the instruion and credentials were reset for all impacted accounts, including Administrator, david.mitchell, sophie.turner, and svc_backup.
+AS-PC1, AS-PC2, and AS-SRV were isolated from the network to contain the intrusion and credentials were reset for all impacted accounts, including Administrator, david.mitchell, sophie.turner, and svc_backup.
 The employee's manager was notified.

 ---